-As of November 1, 2012, our authorized capital stock consisted of 100,000,000 shares of common stock, \$0.001 par value per share, and 5,000,000 shares of preferred stock, \$0.001 par value per share.
+As of the date of this prospectus, our authorized capital stock consisted of 100,000,000 shares of common stock, \$0.001 par value per share, and 5,000,000 shares of preferred stock, \$0.001 par value per share.
 Our board of directors may establish the rights and preferences of the preferred stock from time to time.
-As of November 1, 2012, there are 6,483,000 shares of our common stock issued and outstanding and no shares of preferred stock that are issued and outstanding.
-As of November 1 2012, there were approximately 45 holders of record of our shares of common stock.
+As of the date of this prospectus, there were 6,483,000 shares of our common stock issued and outstanding and no shares of preferred stock that are issued and outstanding.
+As of the date of this prospectus, there were approximately 45 holders of record of our shares of common stock.